15 Month Old Whines Nonstop

 One way to address this before he can speak well is to teach him sign language.
 Studies show that babies who sign are less whiny and have fewer tantrums because they can better communicate their needs, and because expressing their feelings in words gives them an outlet.
 They also often have higher IQs later in life, because signing stretches the language capacity.

 2. They feel powerless.
 Babies whine more when they don't feel like they can meet their own needs, or count on their adult to meet their needs.

 Some of the things you describe -- wanting you to get him a drink, book, his lovie, to go outside -- seem to require your assistance.
-You can, of course, make sure he can get his own drink with a stool in the bathroom for instance, and I strongly recommend that you set up his life so that he can be as independent as possible.
-(Why shouldn't he use a stool to get a drink of water with a plastic cup at the bathroom sink anytime he wants one?)
+But I strongly recommend that you set up his life so that he can be as independent as possible.
+Why can't he use a step-stool to get a drink of water with a plastic cup at the bathroom sink anytime he wants one?